dportik/dadi_pipeline/README.md

 Performing demographic model comparisons for either two or three population scenarios.

-These workflows are designed to work with the Python package dadi (https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
-You'll need to be familiar with how dadi works, and some of the basic syntax for writing your own dadi scripts.
+These workflows are designed to work with the Python package dadi (https://bitbucket.org/gutenkunstlab/dadi) and assume you already have the package installed.
+You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the user group: https://groups.google.com/forum/#!forum/dadi-user.
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.